Getting a filling prevents the tooth from further decay.

 Patients are often surprised when we say they can eat and drink immediately after a white composite filling.
 This is possible because the light used to harden the filling makes them ready to use!

-Looking to get a filling or want a second opinion?
+Do you suspect you need a filling or would you like a second opinion?

 Get a professional diagnosis with Dr. Finkelstein and prevent further dental decay.